 Interspersed among glowing reviews on Yelp are complaints of supplies such as toilet paper running out and lack of privacy, mostly because of company showings to prospective tenants.

 Coworking and co-living are making a noticeable impact on real estate in Brooklyn, where there are a myriad of coworking spaces.
-A London firm called The Collective is developing co-living buildings at the site of the former Slave Theater in Bed Stuy and former parking lots in Bushwick.
+A London firm called The Collective is developing co-living buildings at the site of the former Slave Theater in Bed Stuy and former parking lots in Williamsburg.

 Fully rented at a minimum of $1,600 a month per room, Common’s latest building at 417 Grand Avenue would gross $36,800 a month or $441,600 a year.